On a whim, I bought the USS Enterprise of electric toothbrushes. My teeth are important, I reasoned, therefore I need a state-of-the-art tool.

-Sometimes the simplest, least expensive equipment fits your individual needs the best.
+At times the simplest, least expensive equipment fits your individual needs the best.

 The same is especially true with fitness.

 People opt for resistance bands for three main reasons.
 First, because they’re flexible, accommodating a huge variety of exercises.
 Second, because they’re lightweight and highly portable.
-Thirdly, they’re wieldier than free weights to some, making the workout experience more natural.
+Thirdly, they’re wieldier than free weights to many, making the workout experience more natural.

 To make the search easier I’ve ranked the five sets I like the best, also putting into account feedback from my workout companions.

-Most brands offer a starter set, a comprehensive set and options for people with more specific goals.
+Most brands offer a starter set, a comprehensive set, and options for people with more specific goals.
 I’ll be focusing on the best-selling configurations.

 Selections are based on overall build quality, value, usefulness of features, and of course how convenient they are to use with P90X.